-The relief from Capital Gains Tax (CGT) (for the first 7 years of ownership) for properties purchased between 7 December 2011 and 31 December 2013 is being extended by one year to include properties bought to the end of 2014.
+The relief from Capital Gains Tax (CGT) (for the first 7 years of ownership) for properties purchased between 7 December 2011 and 31 December 2013 was extended by one year to include properties bought to the end of 2014.
 Where property purchased in this period is held for seven years the gains accrued in that period will not attract CGT.

 A new CGT incentive is being introduced to encourage entrepreneurs (in particular "serial" entrepreneurs) to invest and re-invest in assets used in new productive trading activities.

 CGT retirement relief is being further extended to disposals of leased land in circumstances where, among other conditions, the land is leased over the long-term (a minimum lease of 5 years) and the subsequent disposal is to a person other than a child of the individual disposing of the farmland.
 The purpose of the measure is to encourage older farmers who have no children to whom to transfer their farm to lease out their farmland over the long term to younger farmer.
-These changes require legislation and are not yet in effect.

 An asset is not just something you own outright, it may be an intangible asset.
 For example, goodwill in a company or an option over assets are considered assets.
 It can also be something you have an interest in, for example, a leasehold interest in land.